Report

 The next step for our hypothetical payment is to execute the strategy, choosing which destination we will use first.

 In general, once we’ve contacted the PSP and mapped the response, if the payment does not succeed, we have the option of trying again.
 Depending on the specifics of the PSP, we may retry the payment at the same destination but with slightly different parameters.
-These tend to be small optimizsations that Paddle has developed in partnership with our providers to help achieve better acceptance rates at the margin.
+These tend to be small optimisations that Paddle has developed in partnership with our payment providers to help achieve better acceptance rates at the margin.

 With the weighted strategy, the first step is to see which destination has been specified.
 Then, we attempt the payment against that selected merchant account.
 If that payment fails but it can be retried and if the rule has a fallback strategy, then we will try again with the merchant account set in the fallback strategy.

-Once all the retries are exhausted, we have our final result of the payment attempt.
+Once all the retries are exhausted, we have our final result of the transaction attempt.
 All outcomes of all attempts are saved for analysis which inform us of how we can improve our routing rules or retry behavior.

-Data-driven improvements to Paddle’s payment routing
+Data-driven improvements to payment routing

 There’s not much use in developing a way to route payments if you don’t know what routing rules to deploy!

 As mentioned, we record the outcome of every payment in a unified manner for all payment methods and PSP integrations.
-This ensures we have a standardizsed understanding of what happened.
+This ensures we have a standardised understanding of what happened.
 We typically store the exact failure reasons and decline codes from the integration, and also our internal unified representation of the outcome.

 Naturally, we will also store which payment method, PSP, merchant account, and Paddle legal entity was used.
 But just knowing this plus the outcome is not enough.
 We also store an identifier representing the matched rule.
 It’s also crucial to store a reference of the version of the rule to make sure we can account for any changes made to the rule over time.